aminrj/aminrj.github.io/_posts/2026-02-25-mcp-security-after-1year.md

 ---

-## What Organizations Should Prioritize
+## What organizations should prioritize

 The good news is that most of the controls needed are not novel.
 MCP's security challenges are largely the result of deploying a new protocol without applying